 “The greatest danger we face is not technological hubris, but human apathy.”

 Through years of research, acclaimed author and investigative journalist Jeff Goodell has established himself as an expert on the coal industry, geoengineering, and climate change.
-As the price of oil soars and the seas rise, as energy independence and global warming become ever more urgent political and ecological priorities.
-Goodell offers a vital perspective on what the stakes are and how to stem the tide of environmental disaster—and what is at stake.
+As the price of oil soars and the seas rise, as energy independence and global warming become increasingly urgent priorities, Goodell offers a vital perspective on how to stem the tide of environmental disaster—and what is at stake.

 In his highly regarded book Big Coal: The Dirty Secret Behind America’s Energy Future, Goodell takes a frank look at coal, which has been hailed as the cheap energy solution of the future.
-Building on exhaustive research on the history of the U.S. energy industry and the environmental, political and economic issues underlying coal, Goodell exposes its many hidden costs—greenhouse emissions, pollution, toll on the environment, miners and mining communities, industry collusion that stifles innovation—and discusses how we, as well as developing nations like India and China, will have to confront these pressing problems as global energy demand surges.
+Building on exhaustive research on the history of the U.S. energy industry and the environmental, political, and economic issues underlying coal, Goodell exposes its many hidden costs—greenhouse emissions, pollution, the environmental toll, miners and mining communities, industry collusion that stifles innovation—and discusses how we, as well as nations like India and China, will have to confront these pressing problems as global energy demand surges.
 Big Coal is also the subject of a feature documentary called Dirty Business.